-Object Oriented Programming: Classes, Constructors and Destructors, Objects and Member Functions, Objects as Members of Classes, Operator Overloading, Inheritance, and Polymorphism

-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: CLO1 Demonstrate proficiency in usage of basic structured programming building blocks C3 PLO1 CLO2 Select appropriate tool (integrated development environment) and apply structured and/or Object Oriented Programming (OOP) techniques to solve programming problems. С3 PLO5 CLO3 Operate under guidance the appropriate IDE and compiler to practice code in structured and/or OOP style to solve programming problems. Р3 PLO5 REMARK S (if any):
+Object Oriented Programming: Classes, Constructors and Destructors, Objects and Member Functions, Objects as Members of Classes, Operator Overloading, Inheritance, and Polymorphism br.
+No. CLOs Taxonomy level Programme learning outcome (PLO) t the end d of the course, the student will be able to: CLO1 Demonstrate proficiency in usage of basic structured programming building blocks C3 PLO1 CLO2 Select appropriate tool (integrated development environment) and apply structured and/or Object Oriented Programming (OOP) techniques to solve programming problems. С3 PLO5 CL O3 Operate under guidance the appropriate IDE and compiler to practice code in structured and/or OOP style to solve programming problems. Р3 PLO5